-residing within the band gap (see the two orange dot), as typical of topological edge states.
+Considering first the Hermitian case with $\gamma = 0$ , the presence of a zero mode localized at the interface is shown in Fig. 3.
+In Fig. 3(a), we plot the energy spectrum of a finite heterostructure with open boundary conditions at the outer edges and find that there are two zero modes residing within the band gap [see the two orange (gray) dots], as typical of topological edge states.
 Indeed, as shown in Fig. 3(b), the two degenerate modes correspond to a localized state at the left edge and a localized state at the middle interface.
-In Fig. 3(c) and Fig. 3(d), we further demonstrate the zoom-in images of the edge and interface states, respectively.
+In Figs. 3(c) and 3(d), we further demonstrate the zoomed-in images of the edge and interface states, respectively.
 They show that the left edge state resides only on A sites (odd number of sites), while the interface state resides only on B sites (even number of sites).
 This is much similar to the case of a standard SSH model, in which the two edge states reside on different sublattices, respectively.
-In contrast, if we choose the coupling parameters corresponding to the red dots in Fig. 2, the winding number of the left part becomes w = -1 while that of the right part remains w = 0.
-In this case, the left edge (interface) state resides only on B(A) sites (not shown here).
+In contrast, if we choose the coupling parameters corresponding to the red (gray) dots in Fig. 2, the winding number of the left part becomes w = -1, while that of the right part remains w = 0.
+In this case, the left edge (interface) state resides only on B (A) sites (not shown here).